SS Dundee: SMS Leopard

 By March 1917 Dundee was commanded by a Commander Selwyn Day, RNR, and was serving in the 2nd Cruiser Squadron.
 On 16 March she was patrolling the Norwegian Sea with the armoured cruiser HMS Achilles when they sighted a cargo ship that had Norwegian flags and "NORGE" (Norwegian for "Norway") painted on both sides, was flying the Norwegian ensign, and carrying the name Rena.
 Achilles overtook the merchant ship and ordered her to stop for Dundee to inspect her.
 Dundee lowered one her boats, in which she sent a boarding party of five ratings led by a lieutenant to inspect the ship.

 The merchant ship, still flying the Norwegian flag, opened the gun ports on her port side, revealing her 15 cm SK L/40 naval guns and 8.8 cm SK L/45 naval guns.
 The ship was the German commerce raider SMS Leopard.
 Dundee immediately opened fire at a range of about 1000 yd.
 Dundee's 4-inch guns immediately hit the raider's gun deck and engine room, and Dundee's 3-pounder gun aimed at her bridge.
 Achilles, which was farther away, also opened fire on Leopard.
 Dundee fired 44 4-inch shells and 25 3-pounder shells before Leopard fired her first shot.

 Leopard fired three salvoes at Dundee, but all either fell short or overshot.
 Thereafter, the raider's guns continued the fight with single shots.
 The raider also fired three torpedoes, but evasive action by Cdr Day and his helmsman ensured that they all missed Dundee.
 After 35 minutes' combat, Dundee ran out of ammunition.
 Achilles continued to fire on Leopard, which by then was on fire and had only one gun left in action.
 Leopard sank with all hands, 55 minutes after opening fire on Dundee.

 The lieutenant and five ratings that Dundee sent to board Leopard were never found.
 Early on in the engagement, Dundee sighted an empty boat in Leopard's vicinity.
 Cdr Day concluded that Leopard had captured the boarding party, and all six men had then died when the raider sank.

 At the time of the engagement, Dundee was short of officers.
 Her gunlayers had to do their own spotting and select targets on Leopard on their own initiative.
-Cdr Day credited his gunlayers' "skill" and "marksmanship" for crippling Leopard and preventing the raider from hiting Dundee.
+Cdr Day credited his gunlayers' "skill" and "marksmanship" for crippling Leopard and preventing the raider from hitting Dundee.

 On Day's recommendation, in June 1917 two of Dundee's gunlayers were awarded the Distinguished Service Medal and two were mentioned in dispatches.
 The lieutenant who commanded the boarding party was also mentioned in dispatches.
-Day was promoted to Captain and made a Companion of the Distinguished Service Order.
+Day was promoted to captain and made a Companion of the Distinguished Service Order.